peterhinch/micropython-micro-gui/README.md

 #### Platform notes

-On the TTGO T-Display it is necessary to use physical pullup resistors on the pushbutton GPIO lines.
-This is because pins 36-39 do not have pullup support.
+On ESP32 (including the TTGO T-Display) note that pins 36-39 are input-only and do not have pullup support: if these are used for pushbutton input, physical pullups to 3.3V should be used.
 [See ref](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).

 On a Pyboard 1.1 with 320x240 ili9341 display it was necessary to use frozen